igvog/airflow_dev/README.md

 1. In the Airflow UI, go to **Admin → Connections**
 2. Click the **+** button to add a new connection
-3. Fill in the form with these exact values:
+3. Fill in the form with the credentials of your database:

    | Field               | Value                      | Notes                                                              |
    | ------------------- | -------------------------- | ------------------------------------------------------------------ |